nsidc/qgreenland/doc/what_is_qgr.md

 * **UserGuide.pdf** - The full QGreenland User Guide
 * **QuickStartGuide.pdf** - A one-page overview guide for experienced QGIS users on how to download the QGreenland data package and other information
-* **MakingDataQGRCompatible.pdf** - A short guide on how to make your datasets compatible with QGreenland
 * **STYLE.txt** - Guidelines and standards for QGreenland data layer styling
-* **CONTRIBUTING.txt** - Instructions on how to contribute to the QGreenland project
 * **README.txt** - Brief description of the QGreenland data package
 * **CHANGELOG.txt** - A log of changes made to the QGreenland data package